JarrodWooden/Lab5_Wooden/README.md

 Part Two: I had Captain Silva check off my part two functionality, in which I recieved full points.

+##Answers to GR questions

+1) When the controller's current state is "Fetch," what is the status of the following control line:
+            PCLd is 1
+            IRLd is 1
+            AccLd is 0

+2) The current state is Decode LoAddr and the IR contains "OUT."
+What are the control signals asserted, and what will the next state be?
+            Signals Asserted: AddrSel, OpSel, AccLd, EnAccBuffer, IOSel, R/W Next State: Direct IO Execute

+3) What are the three status signals sent from the PRISM datapath to the PRISM controller?
+        IR, AccLessZero, AcceqZero

+4) Why is it important that ACCLd signal be active during the execute state for the ADDI instruction?
+        Because it will load the Accumulator directly with the value immediately in the Data Bus

+5) What changes are necesary to the PRISM datapath to add another instruction (SUBI, which would subtract an immediate value from the accumulator) to the instruction set?
+        Another bit would need to be added to the OpSel Bus so that more OPCodes can be chose from and another register would need to be put in so that a subtraction from the accumulator can be conducted.
+The register would take in the accumulator and the Data Bus.
+Another memory address would be used to store the address for the operand SUBI.

 ##Part One Discussion